-Several minutes after the vehicle and the pursuing Peace-forcer craft had passed from sight, Eddore said, with some measure of genuine reluctance, "If it should prove impossible to revive the guest, it would be just as well."
+Several minutes after the vehicle and the pursuing Peaceforcer craft had passed from sight, Eddore said, with some measure of genuine reluctance, "If it should prove impossible to revive the guest, it would be just as well."
 The webdancer nodded once and left him alone.

-- 5 - When the world at last stabilized around him, Sedon knew he was being moved.
+WHEN THE WORLD at last stabilized around him, Sedon knew he was being moved.